datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/slides/chapter_1_ff0a62232a78b17e63bdfdee751b599e.md

 `@script`
-Now that we have a DTM and simple Word Cloud and frequency plots to visualize the most frequent words, we will proceed to more advanced visualizations to understand words that frequently combine together.
+In the previous lesson, we learned how to build a Word Cloud and frequency plot to visualize most frequent words.
+In this lesson, we will proceed to more advanced visualizations to understand words that frequently occur together.

 ---